 In addition, you could change the length of the moving average and come out with a completely different result.
 The choice of time frame is always up to the investor.

-Also, we must remember that stock prices are not normally distributed.
+Finally, we must remember that stock prices are not normally distributed.
 The tails of the curve are “fat”.
 The outliers happen more often than a normal distribution might predict.
+At face value, the concept of using the Z-Score to identify possible opportunities means that eventually a trade will be caught in a “fat tail” event.

 The Z Score is a great tool but relies on the subjective interpretation of the end investor.
 As with any other technical indictor, it should be used within the context of the prevailing market trend and, ideally, there should be confirmation from other uncorrelated datapoints.